MartyIce/martyice.github.io/_posts/2016-04-29-aws-rest-wrapped.md

 	* **Custom Authorizers** - these provide a variety of access control mechanisms to your REST endpoints, such as OAuth and SAML.
 	* **Models** - these can be used to define the payload of the various REST endpoints, and are mainly used by mapping templates (more on mapping templates in a minute, they allow you to transform inputs/outputs from the AWS REST layer to your internal layer).
 They're also referenced by Lambda functions (more on those below as well).
 Honestly, we didn't use these much - we aren't using Lambdas, and wrote most of the transformation templates by hand.

-Amazon provides thorough documentation around this whole thing, including this informative <a href="http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html">walkthrough</a>.
+Amazon provides thorough documentation around this whole thing, including this informative <a target="_blank" href="http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html">walkthrough</a>.
 There are a variety of other wikis/blogs out there that illustrate this process, Googling turns up plenty.

 Outside In
 ----------